Phoebe Bognár is an Australian-born flutist, performer, improviser and composer, based in Basel, Switzerland.

-Phoebe holds a passion for expanding musical horizons through performing new works and collaborating with composers from diverse musical and cultural backgrounds.
-She has performed numerous world-premiers to date including Tyshawn Sorey, Thomas Adès, Bettina Skrzypczak, Hannes Seidl, Charles Kwong, Ragnhild Berstad, Lars Petter Hagen, Chris Swithinbank, Øyvind Torvund, Anna Sowa, Zara Ali, Elizabeth Shearon, Darian Donovan Thomas, Sophia Jani, Soo Yeon Lyuh, Matīss Čudars, Gerard Brophy, Catherine Likhuta, Julian Day and Jasmin Leung.
-She has also worked alongside composers on existing works including Kaija Saariaho, Beat Furrer and Michael Gordon to name a few.
+Phoebe is invested into exploring different and new perspectives within the arts, through developing and performing new works and collaborating with composers and artists of various backgrounds and identities.
+They have performed numerous world-premiers to date including Liza Lim, Tyshawn Sorey, Thomas Adès, Bettina Skrzypczak, Hannes Seidl, Charles Kwong, Ragnhild Berstad, Lars Petter Hagen, Chris Swithinbank, Øyvind Torvund, Darian Donovan Thomas, Sophia Jani, Soo Yeon Lyuh, Matīss Čudars, Gerard Brophy, Catherine Likhuta, Julian Day and Jasmin Leung.
+They have also worked alongside composers on existing works including Kaija Saariaho, Sir George Benjamin, Beat Furrer and Michael Gordon to name a few.

-In 2018, Phoebe completed her Bachelor of Music in flute performance at Queensland Conservatorium Griffith University under the tutelage of Virginia Taylor.
-She then proceeded to study with the flutist, author and pedagogue Trevor Wye at his ‘Flute Studio’ in England.
-She has recently completed her Master of Arts majoring in Contemporary Music at Hochschüle für Musik Basel where she was part of the ensemble zone expérimentale, Sonic Space and Ensemble DIAGONAL.
+In 2018, Phoebe completed their Bachelor of Music in flute performance at Queensland Conservatorium Griffith University under the tutelage of Virginia Taylor.
+They proceeded to study with the flutist, author and pedagogue Trevor Wye at his ‘Flute Studio’ in England.
+In 2022, they completed their Master of Arts majoring in Contemporary Music at Hochschüle für Musik Basel where they were part of the ensemble zone expérimentale, Sonic Space and Ensemble DIAGONAL.
+Following their studies in Basel, Phoebe won the flute position for the 2022-23 International Ensemble Modern Academy (IEMA), where they performed in various projects with Ensemble Modern and fellow academists in many concerts and festivals.
+In 2023, they were nominated by award-winning flutist Claire Chase for the first edition of the Density Fellowship, where they have presented selected Density commission works in their own projects.
 Other professional development opportunities include the Australian Arts Orchestra Mentorship program (mentored by Aviva Endean) and the Ensemble Offspring Mentorship (mentored by Claire Edwardes).
-This year Phoebe has won the flute position in the International Ensemble Modern Academy (IEMA), where she will perform in various projects with Ensemble Modern, fellow academists in many concerts and festivals.

 Through art, Phoebe endeavours to weave new connections and understandings– to each other and the world we live in.